 What can cause snoring?

-Snoring can be caused by swelling or narrowing in many places in the upper airway, which is usually defined as the breathing area from the nose to the vocal cords.
+Snoring can be caused by swelling or narrowing in many places in the upper airway.
+To be clear, this area is usually defined as the breathing area from the nose to the vocal cords.
 Any problem that can narrow each area can lead to snoring; however, problems in the voice box are usually NOT snoring and may be a much more serious problem called stridor.

 Obesity is a general cause of snoring, regardless of age and sleeping on your back may make you more likely to snore.